Minecraftian14/calang/README.md

 ```

 The first paragraph of a Calang program is *always* the main one, whatever its name.
+This paragraph must be the unique paragraph that is called by no one; in particular:
+- unused paragraphs are forbidden
+- you cannot call the main paragraph from another one
+- there must be at least one paragraph

 ### Jumping to paragraphs

-From the *main paragraph*, and *only* from the main paragraph, you can jump
+From the *main paragraph*, you can jump
 to any other paragraph:
 ```
 BEGIN.